CynthiaMKroeger/p_hacking_pm/conference_materials_2016/conference_materials_2016_description.md

 Please use the following to cite any of the supporting materials herein:

 Kroeger CM, Brown AW.
-Data from published abstract: Simple text-mining to detect comparative p-hacking is sensitive to text searching variations.
+Data and analysis code for published abstract: Simple text-mining to detect comparative p-hacking is sensitive to text searching variations.
 Zenodo.
 2018.
 DOI:

 ### Recommended citation for published abstract